Cabidge/APCSFinalProject/README.md

 ---
 Wen Hao Dong, Tristan Pragnell

+How To Run:
+---
+1. Open any of the .pde files with Processing
+2. Download Processing's Sound library if you haven't 2a.
+Sketch > Import Library... > Add Library...
+  2b.
+Search for "Sound"
+  2c.
+Click on Sound by The Processing Foundation and click Install
+3. Click the run button

 Brief Description:
 ---
-Puyo Puyo is a tile-matching puzzle game, similar to that of Tetris and Dr. Mario.
-The game is played on a board of 6x12.
-The falling Puyos can be moved left and right, and they fall faster when the down button is pressed.
-Puyos fall in pairs, and can be rotated clockwise or counter clockwise by the player.
-When there are four or more of the same colored Puyos adjacent to each other, they will pop.
-“Adjacent” means connected horizontally or vertically, not diagonally.
-When Puyos pop, they cause Puyos above them to fall down as well.
-If this causes another group of four or more Puyos to be adjacent to each other, they will pop as well, and start a “chain.”
+Puyo Puyo is a tile-matching puzzle game, similar to that of Tetris and Dr. Mario, and is played on a 6 by 12 board.
+Puyo fall in pairs, and can be moved left, right, down, and rotated clockwise or counter clockwise by the player.
+When there are four or more of the same colored Puyo adjacent to each other, they will pop.
+When Puyo pop, they cause Puyo above them to fall down as well.
+If this causes another group Puyo to pop, a “chain” will begin.
 In single player endless Puyo Puyo, the higher your chain count, the more points you receive.

 Full Design Doc
 ---